Rita Tanner: Storylines

-Stan Ogden (Bernard Youens) is taken with a young woman in The Rovers Return Inn and buys her a drink, only for Dennis Tanner (Philip Lowrie) to step in when he recognises her – Rita Littlewood, a belly dancer who's appearing at the Viaduct Sporting Club.
-She cannot find digs for the week and persuades a reluctant Dennis to let her sleep in his mother Elsie's (Pat Phoenix) bed while she's away.
+Rita was first seen as a belly dancer who is set to perform at the Viaduct Sporting Club.
+At first she appeared with local resident Stan Ogden (Bernard Youens) and was invited for a drink at The Rovers Return Inn public house.
+But then one of the punters, Dennis Tanner (Philip Lowrie), steadily recognizes Rita when they encounter each other in the pub.
+She cannot find gigs for the week and persuades a reluctant Dennis to let her sleep in the bed owned by his mother Elsie Tanner (Pat Phoenix) while she's away.
 Dennis worries what people will say about Rita staying with him.
-Emily Nugent (Eileen Derbyshire) calls on Dennis about panto rehearsals and is shocked to see Rita in her nightie.
+It is then fellow occupant Emily Nugent (Eileen Derbyshire) calls on Dennis about panto rehearsals and is shocked to see Rita in her nightie.
 The next morning, Lucille Hewitt (Jennifer Moss) wonders why Dennis is making up a breakfast tray.
 Dennis tells Rita of his disillusionment with showbusiness.
 Charlie Moffitt (Gordon Rollings) slips on the joists in the loft and puts his foot through the ceiling of Elsie's room.
 He apologises to the figure in the bed and realises it is not Elsie.
 Dennis pays for the hole to be repaired when Charlie blackmails him over Rita in the bed.
 Elsie returns to the house, sees the hole and hears about Rita.
 It would be over seven years until Rita reappears.

-In January 1972, Rita returns to the Street as Rita Bates, living with Harry Bates (William Simons) as his common-law wife and his twelve-year-old son Terry (John Barrett).
-Initially attracted to Ken Barlow (William Roache), Rita later starts an on-off relationship with Len Fairclough (Peter Adamson).
+In January 1972, Rita resurfaces with her common-law partner Harry Bates (William Simons) as his twelve-year-old son Terry (John Barrett).
+The marriage soon gets complicated when Rita begins spending time with various men, initially dating neighbour Ken Barlow (William Roache) before the pair later decide to remain close friends with each other.
+Rita then starts an on-off relationship with hardman Len Fairclough (Peter Adamson) after growing attracted to him.
 Len arrives at Harry's house to return a scarf that Rita left in his van.
 They flirt.
-Len tells Jerry Booth (Graham Haberfield) and Ray Langton (Neville Buswell) to stay out of the house that evening as he's entertaining a lady but to tidy up before they go.
+Len tells his friends Jerry Booth (Graham Haberfield) and Ray Langton (Neville Buswell) to stay out of the house that evening as he's entertaining a lady but to tidy up before they go.
 Ray delays going until Rita arrives so he can see who the woman is.
 Rita tells Len that her husband is away often working on building motorways.
 She obviously is not happy in her marriage.
-Len tells her how much he likes her but Alf Roberts (Bryan Mosley) interrupts them.
+Len tells her how much he likes her but then Rita's love interest Alf Roberts (Bryan Mosley) interrupts them.
 Rita is surprised to find out that Len is a councillor.